zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 array[index]
 ```

-Will produce the following error.
+Will produce the following error:

 ```ruby
 TypeError: no implicit conversion of String into Integer
 ```

-Ruby is telling you that it is trying to convert the string you passed as the index to the `[]` method into an integer but it can't.
+Ruby is telling you that it is trying to convert the string you passed as the index to the `[]` method into an integer, but it can't.

 ## Conclusion

 There are many other errors that can occur in Ruby, this just covered the most common errors encountered when beginning to code in Ruby.
-Ruby errors are pretty descriptive and are there to help you out so always see if the error is offering you a hint about your code.
+Ruby errors are pretty descriptive and they are there to help you out, so always see if the error is offering you a hint about your code.